Do You Need Special Flooring for a Fitness Room?

 The mixture of cushioning and stability in EVA foam flooring drew 413 Fitness to install the Martial Arts Premium Karate Mats in its studio in Indianapolis, which specializes in boxing-based fitness classes for those with Parkinson’s.

 The studio needed a style of flooring that yielded a sure footing for workouts but that also protected participants after a fall.
 At 1 inch in thickness, these puzzle edge square mats have a high level of cushioning.
 They’re easy to clean after workouts as well.

 A highly durable EVA foam tile is available in the Gym Floor Pebble Workout Fitness Tile product.
-It has a pebble style texture on the top of the tile, providing athletes with just the right amount of traction for workouts, guarding against slips.
+It has a pebble-style texture on the top of the tile, providing athletes with just the right amount of traction for workouts, and guarding against slips.

 These 3/4-inch thick lightweight tiles are extremely tough, meaning they can support the weight of workout equipment safely while maintaining their integrity.